Macrometacorp/docs/docs/collections/view-collection-settings.md

 **ETL Workflows and Reload Collections**

-The ETL Workflows and Reload Collections sections only apply to [Document Store collections](./documents/).
+The ETL Workflows and Reload Collections sections only apply to [Document Store collections](./documents/) and only appear if you have Connections enabled.

 For more information about integrations and connections, refer to [Connections](../connections/).